MY ART MATERIALS

 I like to use two kinds of erasers, a Faber-Castell putty eraser, as well as a battery eraser from Derwent for detailed erasing, creating highlights and when necessary to bring back the white of the paper.

-I hope you've enjoyed learning viewing the materials that I use.
-For more information about commissioning a portrait, please visit the Commissioning Info page, which is also where you can find a link to my price and size list.
+I hope you've enjoyed learning about the art materials I use.
+For more information about commissioning a portrait, please visit the Commissioning Info page, or view the portrait prices.
 To view examples of my work, please head over to the Gallery.